 - Anything else you feel is important for the counselor to know

-Nutrition Evaluation by a registered dietitian experienced in working with teens with eating disorders.
+Nutrition Evaluation by a registered dietitian experienced in eating disorder treatment.

 You and your dietitian will: